Index

 What products will qualify for rebates?

-All-electric heat pumps for space (heat pump HVAC) and water heating (heat pump water heaters) for the pilot phase that:
+All-electric heat pumps for space heating (heat pump HVAC) and water heating (heat pump water heaters) for the pilot phase that:

-- Are ENERGY STAR® certified, unless otherwise indicated; and
+- Are ENERGY STAR® certified, unless otherwise indicated;

 Qualified products for future phases may be revised.